lsst/idf_deploy/runbook/service-api.md

 ## Service Management Terraform

 GCP Service APIs are managed by Terraform.
-Using the default variables in Terraform a list of APIs is enabled for each application environment (Science Platform, QServ, Pandas).
+Using the default variables in Terraform a list of APIs is enabled for each application (Science Platform, QServ, Pandas) and associated environments.
 This is set as default to keep the APIs consistent between development, integration, and production environments.

-### Change Default Application Environment APIs
+### Change Default Service APIs for all Application Environments

 To change the defaults perform the following.

 * In this repository navigate to the [environment deployments directory](../environment/deployments)
 * Navigate to the environment folder.
 Example science-platform, qserv, pandas, etc..
 * Navigate to env folder.
-Create a branch and perform pull request to modify the variables.tf file.
+Create a branch and perform a pull request to modify the variables.tf file.
 Add in the API to the list.
-Make sure comma is added between APIs.
+Make sure a comma is added between APIs.
 The `gcloud services list --available` command can be used to determine API name.

 ```
 variable "activate_apis" {